evanfields/evanfields.github.io/_posts/2023-12-05-High-Utility-Products.md

 Super cheap, many uses in the kitchen.
 Good for releasing baked goods from pans, flipping small things, peaking under cooking foods of all sizes, scraping jars, stirring, spreading.

 ## Bulk chocolate -- variable, here's a [nice 70% dark chocolate for $29/kg](https://www.chocosphere.com/default/category/chef/bits-callets-wafers-feves-minigrammes/cbry-fleur-de-cao-1kg.html)
 Chocolate is, by a wide margin, the food I am snobbiest about.
 If you also like nice chocolate, consider buying in bulk online.
 Reliable mid-high brands like Valrhona and Callebaut can be had much cheaper online than in grocery stores or local specialty shops.
-The above link goes to Chocosphere, which has the delightful combination of low prices, fast service, and knowledgeable staff (call and ask for recommendations).
+The above link goes to Chocosphere, which has the delightful combination of low prices, wide selection, fast service, and knowledgeable staff (call and ask for recommendations).
 Shipping is also cheap if you use their "if it fits, it ships" option, available on small and medium orders.
+Compared to other luxuries, fancy chocolate is surprisingly affordable.

 ## Ghirardelli 60% chips -- [around $0.45/oz, depending where you buy](https://www.target.com/p/ghirardelli-60-cacao-bittersweet-chocolate-premium-baking-chips-10oz/-/A-13349385)
 ![ghirardelli]({{ site.baseurl }}/images/high_utility_products/ghirardelli.jpg "Ghirardelli"){: .img-80}